'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 After a while, Ram motioned me over and asked me to pay the owner the rupees.

-I counted them out and handed them over to the cowherd.
+I counted out the rupees and handed them over to the cowherd.

 Cowherd after the exchange of money and sweets with his sons